-Supplemental Figure 1, B and C).
-Of note, cortical bone surface over bone volume, an indirect index of osteoclast activity, was significantly higher in mutants than controls (Figure 1C and Supplemental Figure 1C).
-Given the absence of major sex-based differences in macroscopic characterization and micro-CT analysis, subsequent histomorphometry analysis of cortical bone was conducted only in females at p21.
-Moreover, only TFAM and CTRL littermates were investigated, as no macroscopic or micro-CT differences could be detected between CTRL and Het-TFAM mice.
-Histomorphometry verified that mutant cortical bone was thinner than controls (Figure 2, A and C).
-Strikingly, cellularity of the mutant periosteum was higher compared with controls.
-Both the absolute number of periosteal osteoblastic cells and the relative number of these cells over bone surface (Figure 2C), as well as periosteal osteoclasts and their relative number over bone surface (Figure 2, B and C), were increased in mutants.
-However, despite the apparent increase in osteoblastic cells, their activity was significantly reduced in mutants, as shown by dynamic histomorphometric parameters, such as periosteal double-labeled surface, mineralizing surface/bone surface, mineral apposition rate, and bone formation rate/bone surface (Figure 2, D and F).
-Consistent with these data, the accumulation of osteoid was virtually absent in the periosteum of mutant tibias compared with controls (Figure 2, E and F).
-Osteoid is newly deposited yet unmineralized bone.
+Micro-CT analysis of p21 tibias showed significant differences in cortical thickness (C.Th) and cortical bone mineral density (Ct.BMD) in TFAM mutants compared to Het-TFAM and CTRL in both sexes (Figure 1, panels B and C; Supplemental Figure 1, panels B and C).
+Of note, cortical bone surface over bone volume (Ct.BS/BV), an indirect index of osteoclast activity, was significantly higher in mutants than controls (Figure 1, panel C; Supplemental Figure 1, panel C).
+Given the absence of major gender-based differences in macroscopic characterization and micro-CT analysis, subsequent histomorphometry analysis of cortical bone was conducted only in females at p21.
+Moreover, only TFAM and CTRL littermates were investigated, as no macroscopic micro-CT differences could be detected between CTRL and Het-TFAM Histomorphometry confirmed that mutant cortical bone was thinner than controls (Figure 2, panels A and C).
+Strikingly, cellularity of the mutant periosteum was higher compared to controls.
+Both the absolute number of periosteal osteoblastic cells and the relative number of these cells over bone surface (Figure 2, panel C), as well as periosteal osteoclasts and their relative number over bone surface (Figure 2, panels B and C), were increased in mutants.
+However, despite the apparent increase in osteoblastic cells, their activity was significantly reduced in mutants, as shown by dynamic histomorphometric parameters such as periosteal double-labeled surface (Ps.dL.PM), mineralizing surface/bone surface (Ps.MS/BS), mineral apposition rate (Ps.MAR), and bone formation rate/bone surface (Ps.BFR/BS) (Figure 2, panel D and F).
+Consistent with these data, the accumulation of osteoid (Ps.OS/BS) was virtually absent in the periosteum of mutant tibias compared to controls (Figure 2, panels E and F).
+Osteoid is newly deposited, yet unmineralized bone.
 Different from the periosteum, histomorphometry differences between mutant and control endosteum were either minor and at the limit of statistical significance or virtually negligible (Supplemental Table 1).

-In agreement with histomorphometry analysis, RNAScope data showed that the expression of bone gamma-carboxyglutamate protein (Bglap) mRNA was significantly downregulated in the mutant periosteum compared with control, whereas the expression of secreted phosphoprotein 1 (Spp1) mRNA was significantly higher (Figure 2, G and H).
-No detectable differences in levels of expression of either Bglap or Spp1 mRNAs could be noted in the mutant endosteum (Figure 2, G and H).
+In agreement with histomorphometry analysis, RNAscope data showed that the expression of bone gamma-carboxyglutamate protein (Bglap) mRNA was significantly downregulated in the mutant periosteum compared to control, whereas the expression of secreted phosphoprotein1 (Spp1) mRNA was significantly higher (Figure 2, panels G and H).
+No detectable differences in levels of expression of either Bglap or Spp1 mRNAs could be noted in the mutant endosteum (Figure 2, panels G and H).
 Bglap mRNA is a marker of mature osteoblasts, whereas Spp1 mRNA is already present in osteoprogenitors.
 Therefore, terminal differentiation of periosteal osteoblastic cells was halted in mutants.
 This also suggests the increased number of osteoblastic cells detected by histomorphometry was most likely contributed by immature cells of the osteoblast lineage rather than mature osteoblasts.

 Though the focus of our study was cortical bone, to be thorough, we also analyzed trabecular bone by histomorphometry.
-This verified a low-bone mass phenotype in mutants.
-The likely contributors to this phenotype included a decrease in osteoblast activity, as indicated by significantly reduced osteoid accumulation, despite no apparent change in the relative number of osteoblastic cells over bone surface, and an increase in the number of osteoclasts when corrected for bone surface (Supplemental Figure 2, A-C).
-A significant augmentation in cartilage remnants within bony trabeculae could also be detected in mutants (Supplemental Figure 2D), suggestive of a disorganized and altered transition from cartilage to bone.
+This confirmed a low bone mass phenotype in mutants.
+The likely contributors to this phenotype included a decrease in osteoblast activity, as indicated by significantly reduced osteoid accumulation, despite no apparent change in the relative number of osteoblastic cells over bone surface, and an increase in the number of osteoclasts when corrected for bone surface (Supplemental Figure 2, panels A - C).
+A significant augmentation in cartilage remnants within bony trabeculae could also be detected in mutants (Supplemental Figure 2, panel D), suggestive of a disorganized and altered transition from cartilage to bone.